Twins vs. Angels Player Props Betting Odds

 Buxton Stats

-- Buxton has put up 36 hits with nine doubles, a triple, nine home runs and 23 walks.
+- Buxton has 36 hits with nine doubles, a triple, nine home runs and 25 walks.
 He has driven in 21 runs with four stolen bases.

 Buxton Recent Games